arthur-vilela/PP2-emotion-match/README.md

 ### Feedback Mechanism:

-Visual feedback through color changes in the image borders helps reinforce learning by clearly indicating correct and incorrect choices.
+Visual feedback through color changes in the image shadow-box helps reinforce learning by clearly indicating correct and incorrect choices.
 This immediate feedback loop helps users quickly understand their mistakes and improve their recognition skills.

 ### Consistency: